Adhesive Application - Machines and Tools

 photo source: ericschaeferguitars.com

-Why are they so useful that they say they are never enough
+Why they are so useful that they say they are never enough

 clamp clamps